Toward a More Sacred Economy

 At Uplift, we believe in the potential of business.
 Unfortunately, today’s economy celebrates power, control, and wealth.
 Conventional companies reward their owners with these perks, and the result is cut-throat competition, short-term thinking, and work that deadens the soul.

 By thinking long-term and remaining independent and steward-owned, we are insulating Uplift from the pressure to deliver for shareholders.
-Our management philosophy weaves together the best of free market, cooperatives, startup culture, movement building, and mindfulness.
+Our philosophy weaves together the best of free market, cooperatives, startup culture, movement building, and mindfulness.
 Those closest to the work make the important decisions.
 Over time, we intend to encode our values legally in the organizational charter.
 Uplift is a living organism, and our team serves as stewards of its evolutionary purpose, offering our collective head, heart, and hands to bring its ideas into form.

 Success is measured by how well we fulfill our mission, not by the size of our profits.
 Any surplus is reinvested in the enterprise, distributed to our stakeholders, or donated to charity.